paesanilab/mbpol_benchmark_polynomials/README.md

 We call this version of the polynomials, available in `cpu_direct.cpp`, "Direct".

-First we made a rewrite of the polynomials to CUDA C, here is some statistics of the code:
+First we made a rewrite of the polynomials to CUDA C, here is some statistics about the code:

 ```
 kernels/2b_direct_polynomial.cu